obmarg/cynic/cynic-book/src/derives/inline-fragments.md

   can be provided by nesting the InlineFragments inside a query module with this attr.
-- `query_module` tells cynic where to find the query module - that is a module that has called the `query_dsl!` macro.
+- `query_module` tells cynic where to find the query module - that is a module that has called the `schema!` macro.
 This is required but can also be provided by nesting the QueryFragment inside a query module.